codecues/aimanager/_posts/2019-08-09-github-actions.md

 ---
-title: Github Actions & Running a Blog
+title: Github Actions & Deploying Blog
 description: >-
   Get started with Chirpy basics in this comprehensive overview.
   You will learn how to install, configure, and use your first Chirpy-based website, as well as deploy it to a web server.